SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/optional-01-running-locally/README.md

 All the services that are used as part of this SAP CodeJam can be run locally.
 If you are doing this CodeJam outside of an event, you will likely need to run the services on your machine to complete the exercises.

-In this exercise, we will cover how you can connect Cloud Connector to your SAP BTP subaccount, configure a system in Cloud Connector and then show how the configuration in an HTTP adapter (SAP Cloud Integration) will differ when connecting to a service via Cloud Connector.
+In this exercise, we will cover how you can run the services locally by using Docker 🐳 .
+Also, we will cover how you can connect Cloud Connector to your SAP BTP subaccount, configure a system in Cloud Connector and then show how the configuration in a Receiver HTTP adapter (SAP Cloud Integration) will differ when connecting to a service via Cloud Connector.

-> ⚠️ To run the service used in this CodeJam locally, you should have completed the instructions included in the [running locally prerequisites](../../running-locally-prerequisites.md) page.
+> ⚠️ To run the services used in this CodeJam locally, you should have completed the instructions included in the [running locally prerequisites](../../running-locally-prerequisites.md) page.

 ## Connecting Cloud Connector to your SAP BTP Subaccount